KryptoResearcher/CRO_Trilemma/Readme.md

 This repository provides the complete implementation and reproducibility framework for the paper:

-**"The CRO Trilemma:A Formal Incompatibility between Confidentiality, Reliability, and legal Opposability in Post-Quantum Proof Systems."**
+**"The CRO Trilemma: A Formal Incompatibility between Confidentiality, Reliability, and legal Opposability in Post-Quantum Proof Systems"**

 The CRO Trilemma establishes a fundamental impossibility result: no cryptographic protocol can simultaneously achieve optimal confidentiality (privacy), reliability (robustness), and opposability (legal interpretability) when operating in contexts of growing complexity.